neillturner/ansible_repo/README.md

    * Check the option to add ruby to your path.
 4. Download and install the Windows Ruby DevKit for use with Ruby 2.0 and above (32bits version only) from http://rubyinstaller.org/downloads.
 5. Configure the Ruby DevKit
-   * In the devkit directory run ìruby dk.rb initî.
+   * In the devkit directory run ‚Äúruby dk.rb init‚Äù.
    * Check the config.yml generated has added the the path of the ruby install, if not add it manaully.
-   * run ìruby dk.rb installî to bind it to the ruby installation.
+   * run ‚Äúruby dk.rb install‚Äù to bind it to the ruby installation.
 6. Then install the following gems
   * gem install librarian-ansible
   * gem install test-kitchen